gregoryj17/ProgrammingParadigms/README.md

-This reposity is for my Programming Paradigms assignments.
+This repository is for my Programming Paradigms assignments.

 ---------------------------------------------------------------------